What is Sustainable Manufacturing?

 Inspections can also assist in proactively spotting points in production where they encounter challenges in practicing sustainability, as well as identify if there are specific processes that can be executed more efficiently.

-iAuditor by SafetyCulture is a powerful inspection platform used by industry leaders to monitor sustainability in their manufacturing operations.
-Use iAuditor templates and checklists to ensure that best practices are observed and every part of the production process is reviewed to guarantee a more successful practice of sustainability.
+SafetyCulture (formerly iAuditor) is a powerful inspection platform used by industry leaders to monitor sustainability in their manufacturing operations.
+Use SafetyCulture templates and checklists to ensure that best practices are observed and every part of the production process is reviewed to guarantee a more successful practice of sustainability.